-Includes a phone consult plus Follow up Q&A CD
+Includes a phone consult plus Follow up Q&A MP3

 Ian & Dianne Haggerty buy farms with marginal soils and erratic rainfalls but consistently improve the and out perform the district yields.
 Using common sense, and learning about how the soil biology works, the Haggerty’s have reduced the use of weedicides and increased soil health.
 They look forward to sharing their knowledge with you.

 Di and Ian Haggerty of Prospect Pastoral farm approx. 30,000ha in the wheatbelt WA using their own regenerative farming practices they call Natural Intelligence Farming.